AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `note INDEX [note]`

 ```
-note: Edits the notes of the foodplace identified by the index number used in the last foodplace listing.
-Existing notes will be overwritten by the input.
+note: Edits the notes of the foodplace identified by the index number used in the displayed foodplace list.
-Empty notes erase the current note in foodplace.
+If NOTE is not supplied, the current note of the foodplace will be erased instead.
+• INDEX must be a positive integer.
+NOTE has a 100 ASCII-character limit.
+• Existing notes will be overwritten by the input.
+Parameters:
-Parameters: INDEX [note]
+  INDEX [NOTE]
+Examples:
-Example: note 1 Very good customer service
+  note 1 Very good customer service
-Restrictions: 100 characters limit
+  note 3
 ```

 * Edits the foodplace at the specified `INDEX`.